-3.1 This programme is offered under Choice Based Credit System with a total credit of 87 for MCA Regular candidates.
+3.1 This programme is offered under Choice Based Credit System with the total credits of 87 for MCA Regular candidates.

 4. STRUCTURE OF THE PROGRAMME

 4.1.
 The MCA programme will have a curriculum and syllabi consisting of 85% compulsory courses and 15% elective courses and project work.